-Yellowdig is a conversation platform that can be linked from a Blackboard course to form a private class community.
+Yellowdig is a conversation platform that can be linked from a Brightspace course to form a private class community.
 Yellowdig communities are designed to make it easy to post, comment, share media, and respond to each others’ posts following the conventions of social media apps that students are familiar with.

 How Points Work